Ashaz-Ahmad/weather-app/README.md

 # Replace the placeholder API key in the weather.py file with your actual API key.
 # If you forget to do this, you will get the Invalid API key error when you run the program in the next step.

-# 5. Run the application:
+# 5. Run the application with the following terminal command:
 python main.py